WSP New Zealand: City Rail Link

 The City Rail Link (CRL) is the largest-ever infrastructure project to be undertaken in New Zealand.

 The $NZ 4.4 billion project under construction in Auckland involves creating a 3.5 km long double-track rail tunnel underneath Britomart Transport Centre and Mount Eden Railway Station; the building of two new stations, at Aotea Square and Karangahape Road; and conversion of Britomart's existing terminus station into a through-station to Mount Eden Station, which will serve as an interchange between the new CRL line and the existing Western Line.
 WSP Opus joined Vinci Construction Grands, Projets S.A.S, Downer NZ Ltd, Soletanche Bachy International NZ Limited, AECOM New Zealand Limited and Tonkin+Taylor Limited to form the Link Alliance in 2019.

 In October 2018, a partnership between RCR Tomlinson and WSP Opus was awarded the contract to deliver the C7 programme of work to deliver underground rail systems including rail tracks, signalling, overhead lines, control system rooms, communications, and building works.
 In November 2018, RCR Tomlinson announced administration and was placed in a trading halt on 12 November 2018.
 In August 2019 the Link Alliance was awarded the contract to deliver the C3 main works for CRL, including the stations and tunnel.
 CRL will be complete in 2024.

 Te Ahu a Turanga: Manawatū Tararua Highway

 In September 2019, the NZ Transport Agency and Palmerston North City Council announced development plans for the Te Ahu a Turanga:  Manawatū Tararua Highway.
-The $NZ 620 million project will accommodate a new state highway connection to replace the closed State Highway 3 (SH3) Manawatu Gorge route.
-This 11.5 km corridor crosses the Ruahine Ranges immediately north of the Manawatu Gorge and south of Saddle Road.
+The $NZ 620 million project will accommodate a new state highway connection to replace the closed State Highway 3 (SH3) Manawatū Gorge route.
+This 11.5 km corridor crosses the Ruahine Ranges immediately north of the Manawatū Gorge and south of Saddle Road.

 The project will be delivered by the Advance Alliance which is made up of WSP Opus, Fulton Hogan, HEB, and Aurecon.
 WSP will provide roading, structural and geotechnical design, drainage design, hydrological modelling, planning and consenting, road lighting, and electrical disciplines.